Code-Institute-Submissions/Gwen-Bradbury-MS2/README.md

 * _Wish List_ - This section allows the user to make a list of the dive sites they may wish to visit, and stores the list to local storage, allowing them to leave and return to the page without having to rewrite it.

 * _Don't Forget_ - A list that reminds the user to remember some of the more commonly forgotten peices of diving equipment.

+* _Contact Us_ - An email form that can be filled out and sent with any messages for the website owner, such as new divesites to add, or problems encountered.

 ## Technologies Used.